Anti-LGBTQ rhetoric: Deception and pretending

 There is a fear that people pretend to be transgender or pretend to be the opposite sex.
 Brunei and Oman have laws that criminalize transgender people, using phrases such as "posing as [the opposite sex]" and "imitating" members of the opposite sex.
-There is also rhetoric that male perverts will pretend to be transgender to enter women's restrooms.
-Another common claim is that men will pretend to be transgender women to gain an advantage playing on women's teams, despite the lack of evidence for this occurring.
+A common claim is that men will pretend to be transgender women to gain an advantage playing on women's teams, despite the lack of evidence for this occurring.

 Transgender individuals are often perceived as more deceptive than sexual minorities.
 Passing, or being perceived as the gender one identifies as, is seen as a deceptive or predatory act.
 Not passing is also seen as a poor attempt at deception.
 One study sought to compare the perceived deception of transgender people to another marginalized and concealable identity, atheism, by having non-LGBT, non-atheist participants read hypothetical date situations.
 The transgender dates were perceived as more deceptive than atheists, regardless of whether they intentionally disclosed that they are transgender or if it was accidentally revealed.

 The idea of deception extends to cisgender men's attraction to transgender women.
 The word 'trap' is used to imply that a transgender woman tricked a man into having gay sex.
 The trans panic defense also leans into this perceived deception.
 The trans panic defense is used as a defense strategy in court, claiming the defendant killed the victim due to the emotional provocation of realizing the victim was transgender.
-According to Professor of Law Cynthia Lee, "Instead of admitting that what he did was wrong, a murder defendant claiming trans panic blames the victim for his actions, arguing that the transgender victim’s deceit caused him to lose self-control."
-After the murder of trans woman Gwen Araujo, the defense lawyer said, "This is the case... about... the tragic results when that deception and betrayal were discovered.”
+According to Professor of Law Cynthia Lee, "Instead of admitting that what he did was wrong, a murder defendant claiming trans panic blames the victim for his actions, arguing that the transgender victim's deceit caused him to lose self-control."
+After the murder of trans woman Gwen Araujo, the defense lawyer said, "This is the case [...] about [...] the tragic results when that deception and betrayal were discovered."
 This idea of deception on the part of transgender victims implies they deserved to be killed.

+There is also rhetoric that male perverts will pretend to be transgender to enter women's restrooms, which is used to support laws restricting transgender people from choosing which bathroom to use.
+According to the National Center for Transgender Equality, the Human Rights Campaign, and the American Civil Liberties Union, there is no statistical evidence of violence to support bathroom laws targeting transgender people.